Nissen99/DNPAssignment/README.md

-# DNPAssignment2
+# DNPAssignment

 REST application used to controll Families.

-Upgrade from Assignment2, assignment3 was to put database on assignemt2
+Front end blazor connected to a web api,  was to put database on assignemt2